billzyx/billzyx.github.io/_pages/about.md

 ### News

+- 04/2025: Excited to share a new preprint: "Focus Directions Make Your Language Models Pay More Attention to Relevant Contexts." [[Paper]](https://arxiv.org/abs/2503.23306)
 - 01/2025: I will intern at [fixie.ai](https://fixie.ai/) this spring working on speech language models and speech generation.
 - 11/2024: I gave a talk at Umass Boston CS 442/642 Cybersecurity in the Internet of Things about LLM prompt privacy protection.
 Check out the slide [link](https://billzyx.github.io//files/privacy_slide.pdf).
 - 10/2024: I will attend COLM 2024 in Philadelphia.